Covve/covve.github.io/_posts/2018-12-13-scrum-survival-guide.md

 At 5pm every second Wednesday there's always a flurry of activity in the office and on Slack.
 At 5pm a new release branch is borne, including all the stories which were DoneDoneDone in this sprint.
 At this point a sequence of events kicks off:
 - The Lord of Release merges any final pull requests (as long as they're DoneDoneDone) and creates the release branch.
 - The Scrum Master will do a dry run in advance of tomorrow's demo.
-This is a great opportunity for identifying any integration issues which may have crept in between pull requests as well as identify any bugs against the stories requirements.
+This is a great opportunity for identifying any integration issues which may have crept in between pull requests as well as identify any bugs against the stories' requirements.
-- If small bugs are found they are added to our "Testing parking lot" while if a blocking issue is identified (e.g. app doesn't load!) then we open the very first story of the new sprint called "Testing Wave 0 bugs".
+- If small bugs are found they are added to our "Testing parking lot".
+If a blocking issue is identified (e.g. app doesn't load!) then we open the very first story of the new sprint called "Testing Wave 0 bugs".
 The relevant people work on these blocking issues immediately, aiming to resolve in time for the next day's demo
 - At midday on Thursday we demo the new release and start the new sprint (with grooming and planning)

 ### The sprint within the sprint
 ![sprintinsprint](/images/blog/2018-12-13-scrum-survival-guide/sprintinsprint.png)

-In theory, a sprint sounds like such a tidy and shiny thing.
-It starts with a black sheet and gets filled with just the right stories.
+A sprint sounds like such a tidy and shiny thing.
+It starts with a blank sheet and gets filled with just the right stories.
 Everyone then works with laser focus on just these stories.
 Sounds great.

-And then at around 1 minute into a nice fresh sprint the panic starts: bugs identified in testing the previous sprint's release, tweaks to designs and requirements, support for users, ad-hoc investigations, participation in workshop... the list goes on.
+And then at around 1 minute into a nice fresh sprint the panic starts: bugs identified in testing the previous sprint's release, tweaks to designs and requirements, support for users, ad-hoc investigations, participation in workshops... the list goes on.
 To help structure things, we've found the following process works well:
 - At the end of a sprint the new release is created (lets call it v9.0)
 - While the team are starting the next sprint (which will, in two weeks, deliver v9.1), the people responsible for testing will start testing v9.0.
 We call this "Wave 1 testing"
 - We make sure that no bugs/tasks are added to the board until all of Wave1 testing has completed.
 This avoids the disruption of bugs appearing one at a time
 - When Wave1 is complete, then a "v9.0 Wave 1 testing" story gets added to the board.
 Wave1 testing tasks take priority over the stories planned into the sprint
-- Once the fixes are made, the Lord of Release will create a new version which will then undergo Wave 2 testing and, if need be, Wave fixes
+- Once the fixes are made, the Lord of Release will create a new version which will then undergo Wave 2 testing and, if need be, Wave 2 fixes
-- Testing (which includes our QA lead, UX lead, Customer Success, our CEO and CTO) may also reveal the need to make changes to designs, requirements or implementation.
+- Testing (which includes our QA lead, UX lead, Customer Success, and CTO) may also reveal the need to make changes to designs, requirements or implementation.
 These are not marked as bugs, but rather added as priority stories to the board.
 They are estimated and the same number of brocoli are removed from the board to make sure the total remains the same

 ### A stress-free approach to releasing to production every two weeks
+In order for the scrum process to pay off, it needs to be supported by specific tools and processes.
 There are three things that make it possible for us to release a new version of our app every two weeks with minimal stress and risk:
 - Automatic tests: Over 4000 unit tests run each and every time our code is built.
-Ontop of that, true automatic end to end tests run on every build of a release branch, simulating the behaviour of users, navigating and interacting with the app and taking screenshots along the way.
+On top of that, automatic end to end tests run on every build of a release branch, simulating the behaviour of users, navigating and interacting with the app and taking screenshots along the way.
 If anything is different or looks suspicious, an alert is raised

 ![tests](/images/blog/2018-12-13-scrum-survival-guide/tests.png)

-- Continuous Integration: For our team to be able to rapidly develop and release with confidence we have invested heavily in automating every aspect of the build process.
-This means that from merging a pull request into our repo all the way to release on the app stores the only human intervention is pressing the "Release" button on iTunes and Google Play
+- Continuous Integration: For our team to be able to rapidly develop, and release with confidence we have invested heavily in automating every aspect of the build process.
+This means that from merging a pull request into our repo, all the way to releasing on the app stores, the only human intervention is pressing the "Release" button on iTunes and Google Play

 ![CI](/images/blog/2018-12-13-scrum-survival-guide/CI.png)

 - Process: Having tried the usual "no bugs allowed from Monday" memo, we've tuned our process to include the right steps that encourage and promote quality, including:

     - Ensuring new code has sufficient test coverage
 	- Every single commit must pass review from another team member
 	- The review process also includes a mini-demo.
 Demonstrating the new features on a physical device (as opposed to, say, the iPhone simulator).
 If this is not practical (e.g. because setting up the conditions for the demo would take too  long), then the developer shows a recording of the code in action